outline/website/integrations/google-docs.md

-In an Outline document, paste a link to a published Google Doc, Slide, or Spreadsheet and it will be immediately converted into an interactive embedded version.
+In an Outline document, paste a link to a Google Doc, Slide, or Spreadsheet and it will be immediately converted into an interactive embedded version so you can preview the document inline or go to the original source.

-In a Google Doc go to **File -> Publish to Web -> Link** and copy the link to paste into Outline.

 ![Google Outline Integration](/images/integrations/screenshots/google.png)